FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 How does FireRoofs protect San Jose homes from wildfire?

-How long does installation take for a San Jose property?
+What does home hardening include for a San Jose property?

 Are San Jose WUI homeowners eligible for free wildfire programs?